St John Passion structure: Version III

 In this version, Bach reverted to the original layout (thus discarding the previous revisions and additions).
 However, he decided to compose a true St John Passion, and thus eliminated the material inserted from the Gospel of Matthew.
 Now 12c ends in Measure 31 and Movement 33 is eliminated altogether (replaced by a lost Sinfonia).
 He also dispensed with the Lute and the Viola d'amore, replacing them with an Organ and Violini con sordino.
-It was possibly performed in 1728 and definitely in 1732.
+It was probably performed in 1730.
 This is listed as BC D 2c.